leerazo/neo4j_eurovision_lab/README.md

 ## Prerequisites
 You'll need a laptop with a web browser.
 Your browser will need to be able to access the Google Cloud Console and port 7474 on a Neo4j deployment running on Google Cloud.
 If your laptop has a firewall you can't control on it, you may want to bring your personal laptop.

-If you have a Google Cloud account with permissions that allow you to invoke Vertex AI, deploy from Marketplace and create a Cloud Storage bucket, then you can use that.
+If you have a Google Cloud account with permissions that allow you to invoke Neo3j AuraDS, deploy from Marketplace and create a Cloud Storage bucket, then you can use that.
 If not, we'll walk you through creating a Google Cloud account.

 ## Agenda
 ### Part 1